sdr-enthusiasts/docker-rtlsdrairband/README.md

 Port 8000 is exposed in this container.

+## Volumes

+It is possible to mount `/run/rtlsdir-airband` and provide the container a custom `rtlsdir-airband.conf`.
+Most users will not want to do this.
+See [RTLSDR-Advanced Mode](#rtlsdirairband-advanced-mode) for more information.

 ## Environment variables

 There are quite a few configuration options this container can accept.